jconnelly/Blockchain/README.md

 To run the Ethereum Project, here are the following instructions:
 1. Ensure that you are still in the same terminal or command prompt window fron Section 5 Blockchain Execution above.
 This should ensure that all of the setup and deployment has been done from steps 1 thru 8.
 2. Navigate to the root of the project, the folder "ethereum_project"
-3. Command:  npm test
+3. Command:  npm run test
 4. The command will run the test file in the "test" folder and give a set of pass or fail messages.
-If all of the files from the downloaded repository have not changed, then the messages should show (x) passing tests.
+If all of the files from the downloaded repository have not changed, then the messages should show (5) passing tests.
+The following should appear:

+(green checkmark)deploys a factory and a robocaller (green checkmark)sets the new user as a robocall creator (green checkmark)allows a user to create a new robocall record on the system (timing will appear here) (green checkmark)checks to see how many robocall records are on the system (timing will appear here) (green checkmark)generates a new FTC record (timing will appear here)

+(in green text) 5 passing (timing will appear here)